ThinkBigAnalytics/scalding-workshop/README.md

 ## Next Steps

 You can now start with the workshop itself.
-Go to the companion [Workshop page](https://github.com/thinkbiganalytics/scalding-workshop/blob/master/Workshop.html).
+Go to the companion [Workshop page](https://github.com/deanwampler/scalding-workshop/blob/master/Workshop.html).

+If you are interested in the [Typesafe Activator](http://typesafe.com/activator) stack, see the [Scalding template](http://typesafe.com/activator/template/activator-scalding).

 ## Notes on Releases